okyeron/fates/hardware/BOM.md

 Raspberry Pi 3B+ or 4B can be purchased from a number of sources such as [PiShop.us](https://www.pishop.us/product/raspberry-pi-4-model-b-1gb/), [Adafruit](https://www.adafruit.com/product/3775?src=raspberrypi), [CanaKit](https://www.canakit.com/raspberry-pi-3-model-b-plus.html?cid=usd&src=raspberrypi&src=raspberrypi), [Element14](http://www.newark.com/49AC7637?src=raspberrypi), etc.

 ENC4 is optional and is not functional for norns right now.
+If you want to use Orac later, get 4 encoders.

 | Mouser  | QTY | Part | Value | Package |
 |-----|:--:|-----|-----|-----|